MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/SampleApplications.md

 # Example applications

 This project ships with several sample applications.
-These are working apps demonstrating World Locking Tools' capabilities, and scenarios which World Locking Tools enables.
+These working applications demonstrate World Locking Tools' capabilities, and scenarios which World Locking Tools enables.

 They also attempt to show best practices in coding against the World Locking Tools APIs.